MattSheehan/made_by_madison/app/README.md

-# Getting Started with Create React App
+# Getting Started / Available Scripts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>

-## Available Scripts
+One can view the available `react-scripts` cmnds there, below are _'custom'_

 ## Install & Run